 As an example, just 1 cup of these lupini beans will provide you with 26 grams of protein and 4.6 grams of fiber.
 Lupini beans are truly nutritional powerhouses.

 It’s important to know that these innocent-looking seeds contain high levels of alkaloids, which are actually very toxic.
-In fact, it is these alkaloids which produce the extremely bitter taste.
+In fact, it is these alkaloids that produce an extremely bitter taste.

 The good news is that the simple daily repetitive action of soaking and rinsing (for a few weeks) will cause these molecules to leach into the water, transforming the lupini beans into a fabulous healthy appetizer or snack.